Team-Superficial-Intelligence/DM-i-AI/racing-game/README.md

 ### HTTP(S) redirection

 Due to _historical reasons_ some HTTP/1.0 user agents will [erroneously change POST requests to GET requests](https://user-images.githubusercontent.com/242577/66691477-07683f00-ec97-11e9-86d6-e7037da8e6a8.png) after an HTTP 301 redirection.
-To avoid any problems caused by this, take the following measures:
+To avoid pain and suffering, take the following measures when testing and submitting your service for the racing game:

 1. Always declare the exact protocol your API is served through.
-Do not put `http` as the protocol if your HTTP server redirects all HTTP requests to HTTPS.
+Do not put `http` as the protocol even though your HTTP server redirects all HTTP requests to HTTPS.
-2. Always declare the exact port your API is served behind (although HTTP server proxy passes are allowed)
+2. Always declare the exact port your API is served behind (although HTTP server proxy passes to separate internal ports are usually fine)
+3. Before submission, always verify that your service as defined by the protocol, host and port passes the health check on the racing game site (opened on either HTTPS or HTTP)

 ### Testing with servers behind HTTP/HTTPS